25 Apr Limited Company Accountants

 Five key NIC-saving strategies by London’s Accountants

 1. Increasing the amount the employer contributes to company pension schemes.
-Care should be taken however as there are limits on the amount of pension contributions an individual can make both annually and over their lifetime
+Care should be taken however as there are limits on the number of pension contributions an individual can make both annually and over their lifetime

 2. Share incentive plans (shares bought out of pre-tax and pre-NIC income)